Boyle-Lab/Boyle-Lab.github.io/DEVELOPMENT.md

 The deploy job runs only outside pull requests and publishes the artifact to the `github-pages` environment.

 In repository **Settings → Pages**, set the publishing source to **GitHub Actions**.
 The workflow supports either `main` or `master` as the default branch.

+Because the workflow is path-limited, changes that do not modify `bibliography/publications.bib` do not start an automatic Pages deployment.
+After a news, people, CSS, layout, or other site-only update, start this workflow manually unless a separate general site-deployment workflow is configured.

 A commit created by `GITHUB_TOKEN` does not need a second workflow run: the active run builds and deploys from the regenerated working tree after committing it.